Article

 Following the economic upheaval of 2020 caused by the pandemic, Quebec's economy recovered in 2021 and 2022.
 However, Quebec experienced a significant decline in GDP growth in 2023.
 Last year, real GDP, in 2017 dollars, increased by only 0.2% after growing by 6.6% in 2021 and 2.8% in 2022.
 Employment, on the other hand, saw stronger growth than GDP over the past two years.
 Employment increased by 3.1% and 2.3% in 2022 and 2023 respectively.

-Although GDP has slowly increased, labour productivity, which is measured by dividing GDP by employment, has not followed the same trend.
+Although GDP has increased slowly, labour productivity, which is measured by dividing GDP by employment, has lagged behind GDP growth.
 In fact, Quebec's labour productivity is one of the lowest in Canada.
 The decline in labour productivity in Quebec is partially attributable to the fact that employment has grown faster than GDP.
-Furthermore, according to a study conducted by HEC Montréal, the low growth in productivity in Quebec is also attributable to the stagnation of capital investments aimed at improving production equipment and buildings, as well as the low generation of intellectual property products.
+Furthermore, according to a study conducted by HEC Montréal, the low productivity growth in Quebec is also attributable to the stagnation of capital investment aimed at improving production equipment and buildings, as well as the low generation of intellectual property products.
 1

 Furthermore, the Montréal Census Metropolitan Area has the lowest labour productivity among all the major Canadian.
 According to a study conducted by the Institut du Québec, Montréal ranks last among fifteen major cities in North America in terms of GDP per capita and labour productivity.
 2,3

-It is therefore crucial to encourage the attraction of quality FDI in Quebec.
-This can be achieved by offering a business-friendly environment, reducing regulatory hurdles, and providing attractive tax incentives.
+Therefore, it may be considered critical to encourage the attraction of quality FDI in Quebec.
+This can be achieved by offering a business-friendly macroeconomic environment, reducing regulatory hurdles, and providing tax incentives.
 By attracting innovative and technologically advanced foreign companies, Quebec can benefit from their expertise and their ability to boost labour productivity.

 In Quebec, in addition to the low corporate tax rate and other direct incentive programs, the following tax incentives are also offered: